-The word "Caratage" from the Arabic word "Kharoub" (Carob) is derived from root word "Carubis" (Carob seeds) used in Mesopotamia (modern day Iraq) as a measure of weight.
+The percentage measurement of the gold purity is called "Caratage" and comes from the Arabic word "Kharoub" (Carob) derived from the root word "Carubis" (Carob seeds) which were used in Mesopotamia (modern-day Iraq) as a measure of weight.
 (Bet you didn't know that!)

 Decided to get physical and invest in gold Antique Jewelry?
 Then the gold purity of your item is an important consideration.
 It is a measure of the item's quality and value.
 Terms that designate the gold purity are the words: carat or karat. (correct symbol: K or kt)